memgraph/docs/docs/reference-guide/monitoring-server.md

 ---
-id: websocket-connection
+id: monitoring-server
-title: WebSocket connection
+title: Monitoring server
-sidebar_label: WebSocket connection
+sidebar_label: Monitoring server
 ---

 Memgraph allows you to connect to its monitoring server via WebSocket and receive certain information